-We discovered baby goat, curly sheep and obstinate donkey heads at a beautiful shop in Caimari several months ago, and were anxious to meet their maker.
-So we once again found ourselves on yet another gravel country road, winding our way around the campo of Mallorca to find the studio of Sabine Alpers, artisan behind Faux Fauna.
+We discovered baby goat, curly sheep and obstinate donkey heads at a beautiful shop in Caimari, and were anxious to meet their maker.
+So on a recent visit to the island, we once again found ourselves on gravel country road, winding our way around the campo of Mallorca to find the studio of Sabine Alpers, artisan behind Faux Fauna.

 Tucked away on a farmland in an old stone finca, Sabine has set up a studio for construction of these adorable creatures.
 She calls them 'the vegetarian answer to hunting trophies,' which is a pretty funny application for these sweet animal heads.